cangjie-bot/cangjie_docs/docs/dev-guide/source_en/FFI/cangjie-c.md

 > **Note:**
 >
-> The `inout` parameter feature cannot currently be used in macro definitions when using macro expansion features.
+> When using the macro expansion feature, the `inout` parameter feature cannot be used temporarily in the macro definition.

 ## unsafe

-Interoperability with C introduces many unsafe factors, so Cangjie uses the `unsafe` keyword to mark unsafe cross-C calls.
+In the process of introducing interoperability with C language, many unsafe factors of C are also introduced.
+Therefore, the `unsafe` keyword is used in Cangjie to identify unsafe behaviors of cross-C calls.

-Key points about `unsafe`:
+Regarding the unsafe keyword, the following points are explained:

-- Can modify functions, expressions, or scopes.
+- `unsafe` can modify functions, expressions, or a section of scope.
-- Functions modified by `@C` must be called in an `unsafe` context.
+- Functions modified by `@C` need to be in an `unsafe` context at the call site.
-- `CFunc` calls must occur in an `unsafe` context.
+- When calling `CFunc`, the use site needs to be in an `unsafe` context.
-- `foreign` function calls in Cangjie must occur in an `unsafe` context.
+- When calling `foreign` functions in Cangjie, the call site needs to be in an `unsafe` context.
-- When calling an `unsafe`-modified function, the call site must be in an `unsafe` context.
+- When the called function is modified by `unsafe`, the call site needs to be in an `unsafe` context.

 Usage example: